***Last updated June 20th, 2026***

 Question: Do I need to disclose affiliate links?

 Answer: Yes.
 FTC rules (in the US, Canada, and similar rules elsewhere) call for clear disclosures whenever you use affiliate links.
 Nothing should be deceptive and the client should absolutely always realize that they are about to click off onto another site, and that you will earn a commission if they purchase through your link within X amount of time.
+This is non-negotiable for appropriate compliance these days, and rules aside, it’s just the honest way to do business.

-Question: Is it better to focus on one big niche site or small, focused microsites?
+Question: Is it better to focus on one big niche site or small, focused micro sites?

 Final Thoughts: Staying Ahead in Affiliate SEO